ElectronForConstruct/website/docs/intro/using-the-module.md

 Your browser does not support the video tag.
 </video>

-After you folder is fully ready, the module will start showing its features:
+After your folder is fully ready, the module will start showing its features:

 <video width="100%" controls>
   <source src="/full_options.mp4" type="video/mp4">